top of page

 < Back Towards human-robot gesture recognition using point-based medialness Link Author(s) FF Leymarie, P Aparajeya, D Berio Abstract More info TBA Link

 iGGi Partners We are excited to be collaborating with a number of industry partners.
 IGGI works with industry in some of the following ways: Student Industry Knowledge Transfer - this can take many forms, from what looks like a traditional placement, to a short term consultancy, to an ongoing relationship between the student and their industry partner.
 Student Sponsorship - for some of our students, their relationship with their industry partner is reinforced by sponsorship from the company.
 This is an excellent demonstration of the strength of the commitment and the success of the collaborations.
 In Kind Contributions - IGGI industry partners can contribute by attending and/or featuring in our annual conference, offering their time to give talks and masterclasses for our students, or even taking part in our annual game jam!
 There are many ways for our industry partners to work with IGGI.
 If you are interested in becoming involved, please do contact us so we can discuss what might be suitable for you.
-NATS
+UK Games Talent and Finance CIC

 • Bluesky_Logo wt